 CREATE ROLE 'role_name';

-Next, assign permissions to the role:
+To assign permissions to a role:

 GRANT SELECT, INSERT ON database_name.* TO 'role_name';

-Finally, assign the role to a user:
+To assign a role to a user:

 GRANT 'role_name' TO 'username'@'host';

-DROP ROLE 'role_name';
+SET ROLE 'role_name';

 Regularly Audit Permissions: Periodically review user permissions and roles to ensure they align with current requirements and security policies.